 How It Works

-The permit test consists of three easy steps:
+The Florida Permit Test Online consists of three easy steps:

 Step One: Register and Pay